AVAA Introduction Who We Are

 Established in 1952, the Auctioneers and Valuers Association of Australia (AVAA) is the peak national body representing professionals and businesses across the auctioneering and valuation sectors.
 With a proud history of setting industry standards, providing advocacy for the sector, AVAA unites members under one voice to advance the sector.

-We represent auctioneers and valuers across diverse fields, ranging from fine art, antiques, plant, machinery, vehicles, goods, and chattels.
+We represent AVAA Certified Practising Auctioneers and AVAA Certified Practising Valuers across diverse fields, ranging from fine art, antiques and collectables, goods and chattels, automotive vehicles, aircraft and watercraft, plus plant and equipment.
 Our members bring trusted expertise, professional accountability, and ethical practice, ensuring clients, businesses, and government can engage with confidence in this highly specialised sector.

 Legal Structure and Governance —